Kimoy777/adamcaudill.github.io/source/about/index.markdown

 ### This Site

-This site is being developed and maintained with [WordPress](http://wordpress.org/) & UltraEdit; the theme is [WordPress Bootstrap](http://320press.com/wpbs/) and the color scheme is based on United by [Bootswatch](http://bootswatch.com/).
+This site is being developed and maintained with [Octopress](http://octopress.org/), currently using the excellent default theme.
 To ensure maximum usability, it's tested in the following browsers: